Caring for Dental Implants

 Protect Your New Smile

-In addition to regular cleaning and care, you must attend regular dental checkups.
-Schedule regular dental visits and cleanings every six months or as recommended by your dentist.
+Regular dental checkups are essential for long-term implant success.
+Schedule dental visits and cleanings every six months, or as recommended by your dentist.